SlimRunner/itermv/itermv/README.md

 Finally, `SRC` and `DEST` are both plain text.
 However, you may activate `PATTERN` behavior if you use the `--no-plain-text` flag.

-The following will describe the commands succintly.
+The following will describe the commands succinctly.
 For the full documentation consult the `--help` flag.

 ### Patterns
 There are more options for the patterns than capture groups, and are the following: